-Census/Survey of private health care providers for FY 2009-10.
-Secondary data collected from systems and improving health system performance.
+NHA is an important tool designed to assist policy-makers in understanding their health systems and improving health system performance.
 NHA mainly deals with the estimation of expenditures on health (both in Public & Private sector).
 NHA methodology organizes and presents health spending information in such explorative way that a layman can easily understand and interpret the results.
 It allows policy makers to understand the use of resources in a health system to evaluate impact of health reforms on different segments of the society.